How to determine license utilization efficiency – KB4063

-This form of presentation filters out temporary usage peaks, and provides insight on the actual number of licenses required to support the current level of activity.
+This form of presentation filters out temporary usage peaks and provides insight into the actual number of licenses required to support the current level of activity.

 If the “Show aggregated” box is NOT checked, the utilization chart will present a histogram of license usage.
-That means, in reference to the x & y chart axes, that each point (x,y) answers the question: “What is the percentage of usage time (y) that an EXACT number of licenses (x) have been in use contemporarily (at the same time)?”.
+That means, about the x & y chart axes, that each point (x,y) answers the question: “What is the percentage of usage time (y) that an EXACT number of licenses (x) have been in use at the same time?”.

 Referring to the example depicted below: